Keywords and operators

 internalmarks a declaration as visible in the current module.

-lateinitallows initializing a non-null property outside of a constructor.
+lateinitallows initializing a non-nullable property outside of a constructor.

 noinlineturns off inlining of a lambda passed to an inline function.